Terrorism and Other Public Health Threats

 The U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have current, reliable information on communicable diseases and health concerns throughout the world.
 For updates on specific health emergencies, visit their websites:

 What you can do

-To reduce your chances of being infected with or spreading a contagious disease:
+Here are some tips for reducing your chances of being infected with or spreading a contagious disease.

 - Do not share bedding, towels, utensils, or other items with someone who is sick or, if you are sick, with anyone else.

 - Avoid exposure to disease-carrying animals and insects if you are in an area where these are a problem.

 - Follow the advice of local health authorities if there has been a disease outbreak in your community or in an area where you are traveling.

 It is especially important to follow health experts' instructions if you live or work with someone who becomes sick.
 For instance, you may be advised to wear a mask if you are in close contact with someone who has a serious contagious illness, such as COVID-19.
 Make sure you know how to properly fit and wear the mask.